Risks and causes of oesophageal cancer

 Smoking tobacco and drinking a lot of alcohol are some of the main risk factors for oesophageal cancer.
 Cigarettes contain nitrosamines and other chemicals that increase the risk of cancer.
 Pipe smoking also increases the risk of oesophageal cancer.
 When you smoke, you always swallow some of the smoke as well as breathing it into your lungs.

 Drinking alcohol increases the risk of one type of oesophageal cancer – squamous cell carcinoma (SCC).
-Smoking increases the risk of the two main types of oesophageal cancer – SCC and oesophageal adenocarcinoma.
+Smoking increases the risk of the 2 main types of oesophageal cancer – SCC and oesophageal adenocarcinoma.
 Your risk increases the longer you smoke.

 Chewing tobacco, snuff or betel quid (also called paan or pan) also increases your risk of cancer of the oesophagus.